 ViaticalWeb provides information about viatical settlements.
 We do not buy or sell these settlements.
 We are a nonprofit consumer resource, providing information about these financial transactions.

 Viatical settlements involve an ill person selling his or her life insurance policy to an investor in return for a lump-sum payment.

 The investor takes over payments on the policy and is the beneficiary of the policy upon the death of the patient.
 Although the process may sound morbid, it can be a rational transaction for ill people, providing them with needed money.

 Viatical settlements are a purely financial transaction between two parties.
 We attempt to educate the consumer.
 These settlements got a bad reputation a decade or more ago (among investors, not among consumers who sold their policies), because of some unscrupulous dealers and over-promised returns.
 But there is nothing illegal, shady, or immoral about them.
-In an attempt to recover, brokers or viatical settlements have started calling them life settlements or senior settlements.
+In an attempt to put the past bad reputation behind, brokers of viatical settlements have started calling them life settlements or senior settlements.
 But these are the same thing as viatical settlements.
 We have seen brokers insist there is a difference, but there is not.

 This site presents some of the history of viatical settlements, how they developed in response to a need.

 We also outline the viatical process, or how to viaticate.